-Version 1220.1.K.pdf, September 7, 2012
+Version 1220.2.K.pdf, October 29, 2013

 A plasma is a gas that is significantly ionized (through heating or photoionization) and thus is composed of electrons and ions, and that has a low enough density to behave classically, i.e. to obey Maxwell-Boltzmann statistics rather than Fermi-Dirac or Bose-Einstein.
 Plasma physics originated in the nineteenth century, in the study of gas discharges (Crookes 1879).
-However, it was soon realized that plasma is also the key to understanding the propagation of radio waves across the Atlantic (Heaviside 1902).
+In 1902, Heaviside and Kennelly realized that plasma is also the key to understanding the propagation of radio waves across the Atlantic.
 The subject received a further boost in the early 1950s, with the start of the controlled (and the uncontrolled) thermonuclear fusion program.
-The various confinement devices described in the preceding chapter are intended to hold plasma at temperatures as high as $\sim 10^8$ K; the difficulty of this task has turned out to be an issue of plasma physics as much as MHD.
-After fusion, the next new venue for plasma research was extraterrestrial.
+The various confinement devices described in the preceding chapter are intended to hold plasma at temperatures as high as $\sim 10^8$ K, high enough for fusion to begin; the difficulty of this task has turned out to be an issue of plasma physics as much as MHD.
+The next new venue for plasma research was extraterrestrial.
 Although it was already understood that the Earth was immersed in a tenuous outflow of ionized hydrogen known as the solar wind, the dawn of the space age in 1957 also initiated experimental space plasma physics.
 More recently, the interstellar and intergalactic media beyond the solar system as well as exotic astronomical objects like quasars and pulsars have allowed us to observe plasmas under quite extreme conditions, irreproducible in any laboratory experiment.